Superconductivity induced by Ag intercalation in Dirac semimetal Bi$_2$Se$_3$: Results and Discussion

-Now to inquire the microscopic origin of ordering in Ag intercalated Bi$_2$Se$_3$, we compute DMFT Fermi surface (FS) (Fig.5) at high and low temperatures.
-In parent Bi$_2$Se$_3$ due to band inversion, there is no Fermi level crossing resulting in no pocket in ths FS map.
-Strong spin-orbit interaction eliminates the possibility of FS nesting.
-From the DMFT Fermi surface estimations, presence of selective gaps is observed though their is no Fermi surface reconstruction with temperature, which is in accordance with the corresponding features for notable iron based superconductors and chalcogenides \cite{supc}.
-Also there is negligible temperature effects on the Fermi surface lineshapes.
+The electron-electron interaction induced ordering is supported by negligible temperature effects on the Fermi surface lineshapes.
 Now in the Ag intercalation case, high temperature orbital selectivity is observed which affects the FS too.
 The high temperature FS is substantially smeared out at the M points.
-Further examination of the DMFT FS map at the $\Gamma$ point reveals that the the central pocket acquires an oblong shape instead of being hexagonal as is usually expected from the DFT results.
+Further examination of the DMFT FS map at the $\Gamma$ point reveals that the central pocket acquires an oblong shape, instead of being hexagonal, as is usually expected from the DFT results.
 This change in FS can possibly arise due to the orbital dependent reconstruction as a result of the inter-orbital interactions.
-Further at low temperatures, the electron pockets near the $\Gamma$ point change its shape.
+Further at low temperatures, the electron pockets near the $\Gamma$ point change their shape.
 New FS sheets appear at low temperatures at the M point.
-Since these features become well defined at lower temperatures below which superconductivity is predicted, it is a direct consequence of superconducting order induced reconstruction of electronic states.
+Since these features become well defined at low temperature, that is at temperatures below which superconductivity is predicted, it should be a direct consequence of superconducting order induced reconstruction of electronic states.